 What we do

-Conservation International is empowering communities to help people responsibly care for their natural wealth so that they continue to deliver tangible benefits into the future.
+Conservation International is supporting communities by helping people responsibly care for their natural wealth so that they continue to deliver tangible benefits into the future.
 We do this by promoting sustainable farming and fisheries management, and assisting in shaping policies with the Samoan Government to help make sound decisions on environmental policy development.

 Sustainable forestry and agriculture